wujiGeng/hearthstone/README.md

 -Users may also view the cards in the deck or in the favorite list by clicking on the related button at the top bar.

-# Special Cases
+# Notice

+-The deck and favorites are saved in local cookies, not in the account.

+-In the "search for cards" page, buttons in the filters need to be clicked onto the exact number.

--If the pictures of cards are shown as a black backgroud without any card on it, or a transparent backgroud without cards, then it is because the rest API we use does not provide proper card picture for that card.
+-If the picture of a card is shown as a black block, or a transparent block, then it is probably because the rest API we use does not provide proper card picture for that card.